JuliaAI/Imbalance.jl/paper.md

 - Users should be able to easily run the illustrative or practical examples (e.g., via Google colab)
 - If an implemented method lacks an online explanation, an article that explains the method after its implemented should be preferably written

-All techniques initially implemented in `Imbalance.jl` come with an example with shown outputs that can be copy-paste and run for the three interfaces, and almost always, also another example that shows a visual plot for the output from the algorithm on synthetic data  and an animation for the algorithm operation.
-There are also initially a set of 9 tutorials that use `Imbalance.jl` techniques with real world dataset to improve model performance or study hyperparameter effects.
-All techniques initially implemented in `Imbalance.jl` also correspond to an article on the Medium website written by the author that explains how the technique works.
+The `Imbalance.jl` documentation indeed satisfies this set of design principles.
+Methods are associated with examples that can be copy-pasted, examples that demonstrate the operation of the technique visually and possibly, examples that use it with a real world dataset to improve the performance of a classification model.